TrevorLee01/SoupStand-for-Fallout/README.md

 2) improves desk appearance
 3) emotionally engaging rather than purely mechanical

-A major goal of this poroject was combing hardware engineering (the opportunity fallout gives us) with product branding and visual interesting design
+A major goal of this project was combing hardware engineering (the opportunity fallout gives us) with product branding and visual interesting design

 __________